Cheng-I-Lin/league-of-legends-analysis/README.md

 | 0.422969 | 13.6692 |  15.5542 |   30.3549 | 4.03649 | 2054.97 |                2956.4  |                    2577.55 |     56223.9 |
 | 0.57706  | 15.5269 |  13.7008 |   34.526  | 5.31485 | 2141.88 |                2930.35 |                    2637.62 |     57845.8 |

 By grouping the dataset by `firstdragon`, I calculated the average value of all relevant statistics.
 By comparing these categories with and without first dragon kill, we can easily visualize the difference in average team statistics with and without first dragon kill.
-From the table, it's evident that the team with the first dragon kill averages more wins, kills, assists, damages per minute, damage mitigated per minute, and total gold, all while averaging less deaths and damage taken per minute.
+From the table, it's evident that the team with the first dragon kill averages more wins, kills, assists, KDA, damages per minute, damage mitigated per minute, and total gold, all while averaging less deaths and damage taken per minute.
 This suggests that, on average, teams with the first dragon kill are performing better in all major gaming statistics.

 ## Assessment of Missingness
 ### NMAR Analysis